‘On your mark, get set, grow’, reads Dorsey’s website; and juniors at this 19-office international firm were keen to do just that.

 Dorsey provides an integrated, proactive approach to its clients’ legal and business needs around the globe, with locations across the United States and in Canada, Europe and Asia.
 Industry leaders and successful companies turn to Dorsey for the edge they need to succeed in a highly competitive world.
 It serves clients in nearly all industries, but focuses on six key industries — banking and financial institutions; development and infrastructure; energy and natural resources; food, beverage and agribusiness; healthcare, and technology — in which the firm has great depth and a history of achieving client success.

-Brigham Young University, Georgetown University, Harvard University, Howard University, Mitchell Hamline, Northwestern, Seattle University, Southern Methodist University, Stanford University, University of California – Berkeley, University of Chicago, University of Colorado, University of Denver, University of Iowa, University of Michigan, University of Minnesota, University of St. Thomas, University of Texas, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Washington University, Yale University
+Brigham Young University, Georgetown University, Harvard University, Howard University, Mitchell Hamline, Northwestern, Seattle University, Southern Methodist University, Stanford University, University of Alabama, University of California – Berkeley, University of Chicago, University of Colorado, University of Denver, University of Iowa, University of Michigan, University of Minnesota, University of St. Thomas, University of Texas, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Vanderbilt University, Washington University, Yale University

 Recruitment outside OCIs: